o-jasper/o-jasper.github.io/blog/_posts/2014-09-11-blockchain_tech.md

 One important part of validity is that based of [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
-This allows each user to have an particular 'account', by showing that they have a secret piece of data, without revealing it.
-It is then considered invalid if the users does not show he has the secret piece of data.
+This allows each user to have an particular 'account', by showing that they have a secret piece of data, without revealing it.(signing data) It is then considered invalid if the users does not show he has the secret piece of data.
 <sup>(4)</sup>

 ### Example Validity for just-a-cryptocurrency